FancyMelon/Coolgo-Map/README.md

 # Coolgo Map
-A GIS application, cool as Google Map
+A GIS application, cooler than Google Map

 Author: Fancy Mao, Jason Wei, and VIctor Wu from ECE 2T4, University of Toronto